Frequently Asked Questions

 The SDG Lab works with a diverse ecosystem of Geneva-based actors that are focused on accelerating results for the 2030 Agenda.
 The ecosystem includes UN agencies, funds and programmes, other intergovernmental organizations, member States, civil society, NGOs, academia, and the private sector.

-The Geneva Ecosystem engages collaboratively with the intention of making their expertise accessible to countries and communities who are implementing the SDGs.
+The Geneva SDG Community engages collaboratively with the intention of making their expertise accessible to countries and communities who are implementing the SDGs.
 Acting as a conduit, the SDG Lab nurtures the ecosystem by providing a launch pad for different organizations to co-create and form unexpected partnerships right here, in International Geneva.

 The SDG Lab has quickly gained momentum as a recognized SDG hub in International Geneva and beyond.
 It has become known as a space that incubates partnerships and promotes different and new ways to collaborate in support of implementing the SDGs.

 In a short span of time, the SDG Lab has proven its added value by connecting individuals and organizations, both within the broader UN system and between other stakeholders to accelerate results for the Global Goals.
 An example of this can be found in the Geneva 2030 Ecosystem.

 Co-convened by the SDG Lab and IISD, the ecosystem is made up of a group of multi-stakeholder actors that meet to mobilize the capacity, skills, experience, ideas, and motivation of Geneva-based actors towards realizing the 2030 Agenda.
 Through the ecosystem, informal partnerships have been formed and spun off into separate paths and ventures for further exploration, such as the Geneva Sustainable Finance Collaboration.

 The SDG Lab has also become a go-to resource for matching member States with UN and non-UN partners.
 This is particularly so for specialized UN agencies and programmes headquartered in Geneva that do not have country representation.